 Absolutely!
 Chapter fees consist of a monthly house bill, which is like rent, that covers everything from room and board, food, social activities and functions.
 In addition to house bills, most fraternities have chapter dues, which are paid to that chapter's national headquarters each semester.
 Costs of membership may be a little more during the first year due to some one-time costs including initiation fees and/or damage deposits.
 However, the cost of Greek life is comparable, if not cheaper, than the residence halls.
 In addition, all chapters offer payment plans to help members fulfill their financial obligations.
 Prospective fraternity members should ask the recruitment chairman about costs at a particular chapter.

 Will a confirmation email be sent out?

 Men wishing to join a fraternity fill out a simple online biographical data form.
 Your confirmation will be a "Thank you for your submission" message that appears after your info is transmitted.
-Once the IFC director of Recruitment has distributed your information to each of our fraternities, it is up to the individual fraternity recruitment chairmen to begin contacting you about attending their upcoming events.
+A week or so after you've completed the form, you will receive an email with an infographic advising you on next steps in the recruitment process.
+Once you are in the database, it is up to the individual fraternity recruitment chairmen to begin contacting you about attending their upcoming events.

 If after registering on the Greek Affairs website you have not had contact with any fraternities, contact email@example.com or call the Office of Greek Affairs at 785.532.5546.
 We can help you through the recruitment process and answer any questions you may have.